Eigenvalues of Cayley graphs: Miscellaneous

-In \cite{LovettMR15}, Lovett et al. proved that there exists a family of groups $\Ga_n$ and nontrivial irreducible representations $\rho_n$ such that, for any constant $t$, the average of $\rho_n$ over $t$ uniformly random elements $g_1, \ldots, g_t \in \Ga_n$ has operator norm 1 with probability approaching 1 as $n \rightarrow \infty$.
+In \cite{LovettMR15}, Lovett, Moore and Russell proved that there exists a family of groups $\Ga_n$ and nontrivial irreducible representations $\rho_n$ such that, for any constant $t$, the average of $\rho_n$ over $t$ uniformly random elements $g_1, \ldots, g_t \in \Ga_n$ has operator norm 1 with probability approaching 1 as $n \rightarrow \infty$.
 More explicitly, settling a conjecture of Wigderson, they proved that there exist families of finite groups $\Ga$ for which $\Omega(\log \log |\Ga|)$ random elements are required to bound the norm of a typical representation below 1.

 The following concepts were introduced in the study of quasirandomness and expansion of graphs.
-An $n$-vertex $k$-regular graph $G$ is called \emph{$\ve$-uniform} if, for all $S, T \subseteq V(G)$,
+A $k$-regular graph $G$ with order $n$ is called \emph{$\ve$-uniform} if, for all $S, T \subseteq V(G)$,

 where $e(S, T)$ is the number of edges of $G$ between $S$ and $T$.
 The graph $G$ is called an \emph{$(n, k, \l)$-graph} if all eigenvalues of $G$ except $k$ are bounded from above in absolute value by $\l$.
-The well-known expander mixing lemma asserts that, if $G$ is an $(n, k, \l)$-graph, then
+The well-known expander mixing lemma \cite{AlonC88} (see also \cite[Lemma 2.5]{Hoory06}) says that, if $G$ is an $(n, k, \l)$-graph, then